Jevaughnmckenzie/notsa/NOTES.md

 				- maybe a link to contact tenant who made request
 	- Invoices
 		- Tenant
+			- A new invoice is automiatically created for a newly registered tenant.
+The due date is one month from the day the tenant signs up.
 			- home/profile page
 				- should be able to see current amount due
 				- link to pay bill should change the status of the invoice to 'Paid', and change the amount due to $0.00.